On our way to southern Burgundy and its Romanesque tympana, we passed the Royal Salt Works at Arc-en-Senans.

 Let us get the timing right: Carl Gotthard Langhans planned and built the Brandenburg Gate from 1789 to 1791, basing its style on the Propylea entrance to Athen's Acropolis.
 Claude-Nicolas Ledoux constructed the first stage of the Royal Salt Works at Arc-et-Senans between 1775 and 1778, greatly influenced by Palladio's works.
 Both architects built in the neoclassic style.
 So who copied whom?

-Ledoux’s idea was to attract men for the job of a salt simmerer (Salzsieder) by building their living quarters close to their place of work.
+Ledoux's idea was to attract men for a salt simmerer (Salzsieder) job by building their living quarters close to their place of work.

 |Ledoux's original plan of a full circle of houses for workers around the factory|

 |The director's building is in the middle, with factory halls to the left and right|